naomiofficial/My-Profile-and-Portfolio/README.md

-# My-Profile-and-Portfolio
+# Hi 👋 My name is Naomi Fearon

-# Hi My name is Naomi Fearon
+I'm a Junior Data Analyst / BI Analyst, with a strong interest in customer insights, marketing analytics, digital platforms, and emerging technologies including automation and generative AI, across healthcare, commercial, or digital environments.

 I have Experience managing data, my past work experience includes working in the busy head office of a 500+ branch national builders' merchant as a print admin, processing orders and costing all jobs from the companies in-house printing department, liasing with the team within design protocol.